 You can also block users individually but that will prevent them from interacting with you or your posts in any way.

 No, that’s not a thing.
-But you can block anyone who’s being a tool.
+But you can block anyone who’s being a tool by clicking or tapping the menu (looks like three dots) in the top right-hand corner of the conversation.

 Asks are more of a one-off Q&A, not a two-way conversation like messaging.
 And unlike messages, Asks can be published to a blog and reblogged by other users.